 and other governing bodies are not just aware of the fact but are

 prepared to do something about it.

-If I can add an editorial note here -
+If I can add a note here -

 1. The only sites who have ever approached me